La Oreja de Van Gogh Fan Guide

 Getting to Navarra Arena: Complete Transport Guide

-Navigating your way to the Navarra Arena for La Oreja de Van Gogh’s spectacular performance is straightforward, with several convenient transport options available.
-Pamplona is well-served by public transportation, ensuring you can reach the venue with ease.
+Navigating your way to the Navarra Arena for the electrifying La Oreja de Van Gogh concert is straightforward, with several convenient transport options available for concert-goers in Pamplona.

 By Tube/Metro: Pamplona does not have a metro system.
-Public transport relies on an excellent bus network.
+Therefore, metro travel is not an option to reach the venue.

-Early Arrival: For a concert of this magnitude, arriving at least 1.5 to 2 hours before the scheduled start time is strongly recommended.
-This allows ample time for parking or navigating public transport, finding your way into the arena, going through security checks, and potentially grabbing a drink or merchandise without feeling rushed.
-Waiting areas outside the venue are usually available, and early arrival ensures you don't miss any of the pre-show excitement.
+Early Arrival: For a stress-free experience, it is highly recommended to arrive at least 1.5 to 2 hours before the scheduled start time of La Oreja de Van Gogh.
+This allows ample time for parking (if driving), navigating security checks, finding your seat, and perhaps grabbing a drink or merchandise without feeling rushed.
+Waiting areas are usually designated outside the main entrances prior to doors opening.

 Food, Drink & Local Recommendations